The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Introduction

 \subsection{FAMED ideal triangulation and volume conjectures}

-To state our main results, we briefly discuss the definitions of several matrices that will be used in the definition of the Teichm\"uller TQFT invariants constructed in \cite{AK}.
-In this paper, we restrict our attention to hyperbolic knots in $\SS^3$.
+To state our main results, we briefly discuss the definitions of several matrices that will be used to construct the Teichm\"uller TQFT invariants of \cite{AK}.
+In this paper, we consider $3$-manifolds with one toroidal boundary component and trivial second homology, notably complements of hyperbolic knots in $\SS^3$.